hamza-kanaan/Exquitech-Assessment/Architecture and Design.md

 ### Enforcing Tenant Isolation

-- Middleware-based `TenantContext` extracted from URL route parameter (instead of JWT or headers).
+- Middleware-based `TenantContext` extracted from URL route parameter (instead of JWT or headers)
 - Global query filters in EF Core using `HasQueryFilter(x => x.TenantId == tenantId)`
 - Row-level security (RLS) in Azure SQL (if needed)
 - Scoped services per tenant in DI container

 ### Scalability & Performance

-- **Horizontal scaling** of App Services or AKS pods (Add more app instances or pods to handle increased traffic and improve availability.)
+- **Horizontal scaling** of App Services or AKS pods (Add more app instances or pods to handle increased traffic and improve availability)
-- **Elastic pools** for Azure SQL to auto-scale based on tenant activity (Dynamically share and scale database resources across tenants based on their usage.)
+- **Elastic pools** for Azure SQL to auto-scale based on tenant activity (Dynamically share and scale database resources across tenants based on their usage)
-- **Caching** with Redis to reduce DB load (Store frequent data in memory to speed up responses and reduce database queries.)
+- **Caching** with Redis to reduce DB load (Store frequent data in memory to speed up responses and reduce database queries)
-- **Asynchronous background jobs** using Azure Functions (Run background tasks asynchronously to keep the app responsive and scalable.)
+- **Asynchronous background jobs** using Azure Functions (Run background tasks asynchronously to keep the app responsive and scalable)

 ### DevOps & Deployment Strategy